Vanguard University: List of presidents

+Notable presidents

+Harold K. Needham

+Needham was one of the founders of the university.
+He served as its inaugural president.
+Needham chapel, Vanguard University's chapel, is named in his honor.

+Michael J. Beals

+Beals received a BA from Vanguard in 1981 and a PhD in Christian Ethics from Fuller Theological Seminary.
+Before assuming the university's presidency, he served as the senior pastor of a Pentecostal church for 23 years.
+As president, Beals has overseen the construction of the 42,000 sq. ft.
+Waugh Student Center and 61,000 sq. ft.
+Freed Center.
+Additionally, he oversaw the recruitment of the largest incoming ungraduated class in the university's history.
+In 2016, Beals, along with other conservative Christians, publicly opposed California Senate Bill 1146 authored by Democrat Ricardo Laura.
+He asserted "[SB 1146] seeks to restrict the state religious exemption that allows Vanguard and other faith-based institutions the right to operate according to our religious mission and identity.
+SB 1146 erodes the religious liberty of all California faith-based universities."

 Rankings

-In 2019, the school was ranked #43 in U.S. News & World Report' Western Regional Colleges ranking, and was named by The Princeton Review as one of its 124 “Best Western” Colleges.
-Vanguard was named in the 2012-13 list of Christian Colleges of Distinction and was 99th on the Forbes list of best universities in the West.
+In 2019, the school was ranked #43 in U.S. News & World Report's Western Regional Colleges ranking, and was named by The Princeton Review as one of its 124 "Best Western" Colleges.

 Athletics

 The Vanguard athletic teams are called the Lions.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) for most of its sports since the 1986–87 academic year; while its men's & women's wrestling teams compete in the Cascade Collegiate Conference (CCC).
+The university is a member of the National Collegiate Athletic Association (NCAA), primarily competing in the Pacific West Conference (PacWest) for most of its sports starting with the 2024–25 academic year.
+The university was formerly a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC).

 Vanguard competes in 20 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, track & field, volleyball and wrestling; while women's sports include basketball, beach volleyball, cross country, dance, golf, soccer, sideline dance, softball, stunt, track & field, volleyball and wrestling.

-Accomplishments

-In 2014, Vanguard won the NAIA Division I men's basketball championship in Kansas City, Missouri.
-In 2008, the women's basketball team won the NAIA Division I National Championship in Jackson, Tennessee.